hublol/Rika_E14558/README.md

 Note that 16384 in the formula is the 0°C offset. <br/>
 If the sensor sends a value lower you get a negative temperature.
 For example, 16221 would be -1.3°C.

-Here are some samples packets capture in URH:
+Here are some samples packets captured in URH:
 ![Packet format](images/sample_packets.png)

 For the one highlighted, the value displayed on my stove would be: